alibaba/xquic/docs/API.md

 **ALPN implementation considerations**
 In consideration of ALPN implementations, xquic devides Connection-Callback-Functions into Trasnport-Callback-Functions and ALPN-Callback-Functions.

-Trasnport-Callback-Functions is the abstraction of QUIC Transport protocol event aggregation, mainly includes the common attributes of QUIC Transport protocol between different Application-Layer-Proctocols, like session ticket, write socket, stateless reset, ect.
-No matter what ALPN is, these callback functions will directly interact with application.
+Trasnport-Callback-Functions is the abstraction of QUIC Transport protocol event aggregation, mainly includes the common attributes of QUIC Transport protocol between different Application-Layer-Proctocols, like session ticket, write socket, stateless reset, etc. No matter what ALPN is, these callback functions will directly interact with application.

 ALPN-Callback-Functions mainly involves the concepts of connection and stream data, and includes connection event callback functions and stream event callback functions.
 These callback functions will interact with Application-Layer-Protocols first, then Application-Layer-Protocols will define its interaction with application.

-Classification of these callback functions may help to reduce workload when implement a new kind of Application-Layer-Protocol as Trasnport-Callback-Functions are reusable.
+As Trasnport-Callback-Functions are reusable, classification of these callback functions may help to reduce workload when implementing a new kind of Application-Layer-Protocol.

 ### Engine Callback Functions
 #### xqc_timestamp_pt
 ```
 typedef xqc_usec_t (*xqc_timestamp_pt)(void);
 ```
-By default, xquic will use _**gettimeofday**_ to get timestamp for timing. but on some operating systems, this function might not be precise, and application might get other methods to get precise timestamp. xqc_timestamp_pt callback function allows application to set its own timestamp, especially on embeded systems.
+By default, xquic will use _**gettimeofday**_ to get the time.
+Unfortunately, on some operating systems, the result of this function might not be precise, and application might get other methods to get precise timestamp. xqc_timestamp_pt callback function allows application to set its own timestamp, especially on embeded systems.
 This function will be triggered when doing congestion control,  setting timer, and timestamp in micro-second MUST be returned.

 Setting this callback function is optional, if not set, xquic will use _**gettimeofday**_ to get timestamp.